homer6/food-contaminants/README.md

    # Install serve if you haven't already
    npm install -g serve

-   # Start server
+   # Start server (this will run until you stop it with Ctrl+C)
    serve

    # Or use npx without installing
    npx serve
    ```

-4. Open your browser and navigate to:
+4. Open a new terminal window or browser tab and navigate to:
    - Python server: http://localhost:8000
    - Node.js serve: http://localhost:3000 (default)

 5. Explore the data!

+6. When you're done, return to the terminal and press Ctrl+C to stop the server.

 > **Note**: If you see an error like `Failed to load resource: net::ERR_FAILED` or `Access to fetch has been blocked by CORS policy`, it means you're trying to open the HTML file directly without using a web server.